foomo/gocontentful/README.md

 >**HtmlToRichText**(htmlSrc string) *RichTextNode

-Converts a string HTML to a RichTextNode.
+Converts an HTML fragment to a RichTextNode.
 This is far from complete but useful to migrate data from third-party systems to Contentful.
-It currently supports headings, paragraphs, hyperlinks, italic and bold tags, horizontal rules, blockquote, ordered and unordered lists.
-Note that this function doesn't return any error, as it converts the input text into something as good as possible without any validation.
+It currently supports headings, paragraphs, hyperlinks, italic and bold tags, horizontal rules, blockquote, ordered and unordered lists, code.
+Unknown tags are stripped.
+This function doesn't return any error as it converts the input text into something as good as possible, without  validation.

+>**RichTextToHtml**(rt interface{}) string

+Converts an interface representing a Contentful RichText value (usually from a field getter) into HTML.
+It currently supports all tags except for embedded and inline entries and assets.